 Our projects are more than a way to occupy our hands.
 Yarn isn’t just something we do, it’s who we are and through yarn and the projects we create with it, we can create a memoir.

 As you’re planning your next project, tap into your current state of mind.
 What are you feeling or how are you trying to make the recipient of your gift feel?
-Use this as a guideline when planning the colours you would like to incorporate in your project.
+Use this as a guideline when planning the colors you would like to incorporate in your project.

 Green: Green is a symbol of health, wealth, and new beginnings.
 It’s easy on the eyes and can instill feelings of calm and relaxation into your projects.